 Taking a baby with you on your family camping trip is always going to be a challenge.
-I remembered going on a holiday trip in Taiwan with one of our couple friends who bought along their 2 year old boy.
+I remembered going on a holiday trip to Taiwan with one of our couple friends who bought along their 2-year-old boy.
 Oh boy, talk about challenges then!
 One moment, it was him having a stomach ache.
-Next moment, it was him getting tired etc. Luckily, my friends were well prepared with the right traveling gear.
+Next moment, it was him getting tired etc. Luckily, my friends were well prepared with the right travelling gear.
 This got me thinking that to bring a baby to a family camping trip will need the right baby camping gear as well.

 Hence, this list was put together to help mummies and daddies know what camping essential accessories or equipment is needed for babies.

 The number one item on your camping gear list is a portable playpen.
 This acts as a safe enclosure for your baby to play, nap or rest without your supervision.
 During camps, you will be busy with a lot of stuff such as cooking, chopping wood etc so you need a safe haven for your baby to be in while you work.
 The playpen also acts as a sort of reassurance for your baby as it feels like a baby crib to them.

 One of the best top rated playpens is this Summer Infant Pop and Play Pen.
 Its biggest strength is its portability and ease of set up.
 You can literally roll the playpen and carry it with you anywhere.
 Setting up is also a breeze so it is perfect for a camping trip where you can place it inside the tent or under a tree.